MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreateReport.md

----
+﻿---
 title: Understanding the Report Builder
 description: Use report information to help improve your campaign's relevance and the conversion rates for your ads.
-Here’s how you create a new report and schedule regular reports to be emailed to you. ms.date: 5/30/2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article
+Hereâ€™s how you create a new report and schedule regular reports to be emailed to you. ms.date: 5/30/2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Understanding the Report Builder

-Microsoft Advertising’s Report Builder gives you full control to create customized reports with your preferred breakdowns, filters, and metrics—no predefined templates required.
+Microsoft Advertisingâ€™s Report Builder gives you full control to create customized reports with your preferred breakdowns, filters, and metricsâ€”no predefined templates required.
 Designed for both new and advanced advertisers, it helps uncover insights, compare campaign performance against KPIs, and optimize performance through tailored reports that can highlight trends, diagnose issues, and showcase results by campaign, device, region, or product.
 Here are a few examples of how advertisers are using the Report Builder:

 - **Weekly performance reports**: Create detailed reports that break down spend and conversions by campaign and device to understand performance and optimize strategies.
 - **Investigate performance drops**: Isolate key metrics across time periods and ad types to pinpoint causes of performance issues and take corrective actions.